 Sunny or Shady Side

 Coleus will do well even if they only see a few hours of sun per day.
 Basic coleus varieties will do better if they get a good 4-5 hours of full sun per day.
 Direct sunlight allows for more vibrant colors, but coleus is thought of as a shady spot plant, so try not to expose it to all-day, harsh sunlight.
 Partial shade is best for most types of coleus plants, although not all.
 Many plants will grow in full shade, however, the colorful foliage may be diminished.

 A Good Watering Helps

 Try to give your coleus about 2 inches of water per week, allowing the soil to dry out in between waterings.
-They don’t like soggy soil and may rot if you allow them to sit in water.
+They don’t like soggy soil and may root rot if you allow them to sit in too much water.
 Instead, push for 2-3 waterings a week of ½ an inch to an inch of water each.
 Make sure you give your plants enough water without overwatering them.

 Coleus are Low Maintenance

-Except for the early going most coleus are virtually maintenance free.
-When young, pinch-back the growing tips of a young coleus plant encourages branching and a bushy plant.
+Except for the early going most coleus are virtually maintenance-free.
+When young, pinch back the growing tips of a young coleus plant.
+Regular pruning encourages branching and a bushy plant.

 Look for deer-resistant coleus at your local garden center.
 While not being as attractive to deer, the leaves will attract butterflies!!
 It can grow in garden beds and houseplant containers.